History of Simone Biles in Timeline

 November 23, 2015: Deal with GK Elite Sportswear

-On November 23, 2015, Simone Biles signed a deal with GK Elite Sportswear to sell a line of leotards bearing her name.
+On November 23, 2015, Simone Biles signed a deal to allow GK Elite Sportswear to sell a line of leotards bearing her name.

 December 2015: Team USA Female Olympic Athlete of the Year

-In December 2015, Simone Biles was named Team USA Female Olympic Athlete of the Year, becoming the fourth person to receive this honor.
+In December 2015, Simone Biles was named Team USA Female Olympic Athlete of the Year, making her the fourth person to receive this honor.

-In 2015, Simone Biles became the all-around and floor exercise champion at the World Championships.
-In 2015, Biles also led the U.S. team to a gold medal victory at the World Championships.
+In 2015, Simone Biles became the floor exercise champion at the World Championships.
+She also became a member of the gold-medal-winning U.S. team and won a bronze medal on vault.

 2015: 2015 World Artistic Gymnastics Championships

-In 2015, Simone Biles was selected for the World Artistic Gymnastics Championships in Glasgow, Scotland, where she qualified first in multiple events, helped the U.S. team win gold, and secured her third consecutive all-around title, becoming the first woman to achieve this in World Gymnastics Championships history.
+In 2015, Simone Biles was selected to represent the United States at the World Artistic Gymnastics Championships in Glasgow, Scotland.
+She qualified first in multiple events, helped the U.S. team win gold, and secured her third consecutive all-around title, becoming the first woman to achieve this in World Gymnastics Championships history.
 She also won bronze on vault and retained her world titles on balance beam and floor exercise.
-Her total World Championships medal count reached 14, the most for any American, and her gold medal count reached 10, the most for any woman in World Championships history.

-In 2015, Simone Biles won her third all-around national title at the U.S. National Championships, a feat only one other woman had accomplished in the sport since 1992.
+In 2015, Simone Biles won her third all-around national title at the U.S. National Championships, a feat only achieved by one other woman, Kim Zmeskal, 23 years prior.

 August 2016: Kellogg's Special Berries Gold Medal Edition